In America, heart disease is the No. 1 killer, but the good news is heart disease is largely preventable.

 Increase your activity level

-With your doctor’s permission, developing a regular exercise routine can make a huge impact on your heart health.
+With your doctor’s permission, developing a regular exercise routine can have a huge impact on your heart health.
 You only need 30 minutes a day of cardiovascular exercise five times a week, which meets the AHA’s exercise recommendations.
 If your schedule doesn’t allow for 30 minutes of daily activity, you can split your workout into two 15-minute sessions.

 “This is great news because if you’re pressed for time and not exercising, that should no longer be an excuse,” says Jennifer Lavoie, M.S., ACSM-HFS-CET, director of Employee Wellness, Worklife and Fitness at Piedmont.